-- 1 cup raw unfiltered honey (this will not be as effective you do not get RAW honey!
-The other kind is made with corn syrup!
-You can substitute this with maple syrup, vegetable glycerin, or another sugar if making for a baby under 12 months.)
+- 1 cup raw unfiltered honey (substitute this with maple syrup, vegetable glycerin, or another sugar if making for a baby under 12 months)

 - Over high heat, bring the elderberry mixture to a boil and then reduce the heat to simmer.
 Simmer for 20 minutes.